-Keynote speaker: University lecturer, Anna Stavdal, president of WONCA Europe
+Keynote speaker: Family medicine specialist Anna Stavdal, University lecturer and President-Elect WONCA Europe

 ‘Continuity of care’ and ‘knowledge of the patient’ are key values for GPs.
 Knowing the patient and family members over a long time allows the GP to interpret symptoms of disease and treatment options in a wider context than the purely biomedical model.

 - Which other values are also important to consider?

 - How do these values interplay with the role of general practice in the healthcare system?

 Theme 2: Multimorbidity among vulnerable populations – the role of general practice

 Keynote speaker: Professor Stewart Mercer, University of Glasgow, Scotland

 Primary care forms the backbone of health care in most high-income countries, but increasing management of chronic disease combined with numerous content and delivery changes have forced higher workloads on GPs.
 Patients with morbidity are often socially vulnerable and economically deprived.
 This theme will focus on the challenges of multimorbid and vulnerable populations and their relation to the GP.